 This is one of the best Plugin available on WordPress.org for free.
 Using this plugin, you can modify the capabilities of specific roles, create new roles, copy the already-existing roles to new ones, and add additional capabilities to existing roles.

 Once you have installed this Plugin, Go to users -> Capabilities, where you can assign a new user role and can give any capabilities as you wish for that user Role.

 Once you add a new User role here, it will be automatically added to the HelpieKB User Access Restriction setting where you can restrict any topic for that User role.

 There are also some more free plugins which help you in creating and modifying user roles:

 - Groups – This is a group-based user role management plugin that supports unlimited groups.
-Also, users can be assigned to any groups.
+Also, users can be assigned to any group.

 - Members – With this plugin, you can create roles and capabilities.
-In addition, you can give multiple roles to the same user, or deny specific capabilities to a particular user.
+Also, you can give multiple roles to the same user, or deny specific capabilities to a particular user.

 Plugins for WooCommerce User Roles

 WooCommerce user roles offer great possibilities to create varied pricing models for your store.
 You will find quite a few premium WooCommerce plugins to set up pricing strategies on your store: